 There is an extensive body of research documenting that nitrate from nitrogen fertilizer can leach below the root zone and migrate to groundwater.
 While contributions from soil organic matter, manure applications, and legume crops do occur, fertilizer inputs are recognized as the most important in terms of management options.
 Fertilizer as Source of Nitrate in Groundwater contains more information and a listing of relevant research articles and reports.

-There are a number of reasons why the proposed rule focuses on agricultural areas and not urban areas.
+There are a number of reasons why the rule focuses on agricultural areas and not urban areas.
 First, only a small percentage of the nitrogen fertilizer sold in Minnesota is applied to lawns, golf courses and parks.
 The MDA estimates that 94 – 95% of the nitrogen sold is applied to agricultural crops.
 The rate of nitrogen application to lawns is only 25% of the rates normally used on corn and other high nitrogen using crops.
 Second, the fact that nitrate leaching from fertilizer lawns can range from low to very low.
 Lawns are perennial and have a dense root structure, so nitrate leaching losses are very similar to agricultural perennial crops and native prairie.
 Third, most of the concerns related to lawns are related to phosphorus rather than nitrogen.
 Unneeded phosphorus inputs were drastically reduced (80 – 85%) when the MN Phosphorus Lawn Fertilizer Law was passed in 2005.
 As part of that law, it is illegal to apply any fertilizer on impervious surfaces.
 The Phosphorus Lawn Fertilizer Law greatly reduces the risk of nitrogen entering storm water and other surface water bodies.

 5. How are nitrate levels determined?